Showing posts with label 2010s. Show all posts

 It's not that The Guilt Trip is devoid of laughs, it’s just that Dan Fogelman’s script is more sentimental than funny (the story is based on a real-life road trip he had taken with his mother).
 Most of the humor stems from Andy’s sarcastic asides to Joyce’s babbling.
 Where this trip veers off course is when Fogelman shoves in goofy contrivances, like when Joyce and Andy are stranded in the parking lot of a Tennessee titty bar and Joyce excitedly runs for the club’s front door because she misreads “topless” as “tapas.”
 Then there’s the scene in which Joyce participates in a Texas steakhouse’s eating challenge, which seems to be banking on audiences finding the sight of Barbra woofing down over three pounds of beef side-splitting.
 Hmmm, maybe it would’ve been better if Joyce lost a karaoke contest instead?
 There are also some lines that just haven’t aged well since the movie’s release, as when Joyce calls Andy her “little Donald Trump.”
 Oy!

-All in all, The Guilt Trip is the kind of movie that would be described as cute.
+All in all, The Guilt Trip is the kind of movie that can be described as cute.
 I remember thinking it was merely OK when I first saw it, ranking it as better than All Night Long but not as funny as For Pete’s Sake, or even Meet the Fockers.
 I had a higher opinion of the movie after a recent rewatch.
 The overall sweetness of the story resonated more the second time around, possibly because I’d lost my mother a few years ago and was more receptive to the sentimentality.
 I also laughed more than I remember doing on my first viewing.
 I still consider it one of Barbra’s lesser films, but it’s a little better than I initially gave it credit for.

 Seth Rogen and Barbra Streisand in a scene from the 2012 comedy THE GUILT TRIP.